ibm-cloud-docs/watson-assistant/actions-global-settings.md

 ## Confirmation to return to previous topic
 {: #actions-global-settings-change-topic-confirmation}

-By default, new assistants are set to ask a "yes or no" question to confirm that the customers want to return to the previous action.
+By default, new assistants are set to ask a `yes or no` question to confirm that the customers want to return to the previous action.
 You can modify these settings in the Confirmation section.
 For more information, see [Confirmation to return to previous topic](/docs/watson-assistant?topic=watson-assistant-change-topic#change-topic-confirmation).

 ## Autocorrection
 {: #actions-global-settings-autocorrection}